MaxAkkerman/CalcTest/README.md

-Simple calculator for goods and services
+Simple calculator for goods and services <br>
 You can try it in codesandbox
 https://codesandbox.io/s/ecstatic-sid-tr03u?file=/src/App.js